-Moses Cone Park — Trout Lake Carriage Trail Professional Review and Guide
+Moses Cone Park — Trout Lake Carriage Trail Professional Guide

 "And now, for a different kind of mountain hiking experience; but first, a little history.
 Imagine being crazy rich from textile manufacturing and a lover of the outdoors in the 1800s—so you decide to buy several thousand acres along the Blue Ridge Escarpment, around Flat Top and Rich mountains, build a twenty-room summer place, and hire Gifford Pinchot, the “Father of American Forestry,” to fancy up your land a bit with more white pines, hemlock, sugar maples, rhododendrons, some apple orchards, and maybe clear a meadow or two.